cjacker/opensource-toolchain-stm32/README.md

 # Hardware prerequisites

 * A development board with STM32 MCU.
 In this tutorial, I will use STM32F1/F4/H7 and GD32, CH32.
-* DAPLink or STLink or JLink.
-  - Most of so called xxLink from various vendors is DAPLink with SWD interface support.
+* STLink / JLink / Any CMSIS-DAP debugger
+  - for programming and debugging.
+* USB2TTL UART adapter
+  - for ISP programming of stm32f103, it do not support USB-DFU.

 # Toolchain overview